 - 10.1 Applications for admission to Reception Year in September which are made in time for the local authority to offer a school place on National Offer Day are known as applications made 'in the normal admission round'.
-An application will be defined as a late application if it is submitted before the first day of the first term in the admission year but have not been made in time to enable the local authority to offer a place on National Offer Day. - Authority by completing and submitting a Common Application Form (CAF), which is available to download/complete online via the local authority website.
+An application will be defined as a late application if it is submitted before the first day of the first term in the admission year but have not been made in time to enable the local authority to offer a place on National Offer Day. - 10.2 Applications in the normal admission round must be made directly to the child's home Local Authority by completing and submitting a Common Application Form (CAF), which is available to download/complete online via the local authority website.
 For clarity, the "home local authority" is the local authority in which the child's address falls.
 The CAF should be submitted by the application deadline.
 Parents must state a preference for the School in the CAF. - 10.3 Parents should carefully consider the oversubscription criteria stated above to determine whether other documentation must be submitted in support of the application.
 This documentation must be submitted to Bromley Council by the application deadline.
-If not, the child will be placed in the next oversubscription category that applies. - 10.4 The application deadline for admission to Reception year in the normal admission round is 15January 2025. - 10.5 National Offer Day for admission to Reception Year in the normal admission round is 16 April 2025.
+If not, the child will be placed in the next oversubscription category that applies. - 10.4 The application deadline for admission to Reception year in the normal admission round is 15 January 2026. - 10.5 National Offer Day for admission to Reception Year in the normal admission round is 16 April 2026.